superleesa/toy_dl_framework/README.md

 This repository implements a deep learning algorithms from scratch, using Numpy only.
 Some characteristics are:

-1. Mix of PyTorch and Keras - can use fit API like Keras to quickly fit a model, or write a train loop from scratch in PyTorch style
+1. Simple, yet low-level - written only using pure Python and Numpy; you get a low-level understanding of deep learning architectures easily; it is suitable for learning purposes
-2. No computation graph - no need to care about tracking gradients and scopes; instead, create a layer by yourself without effort
+2. Mix of PyTorch and Keras - can use fit API like Keras to quickly fit a model, or write a train loop from scratch in PyTorch style
-3. Simple, yet low-level - written only using pure Python and Numpy; you get a low-level understanding of deep learning architectures easily; it is suitable for learning purposes
+3. No computation graph - no need to care about tracking gradients and scopes; instead, create a layer by yourself with both forward and backward methods

 ## Basic Usage
 An example for creating a two-layer MLP for MNIST data.
-Check two_layer_ml_mnist.py for the full code.
+Check [two_layer_ml_mnist.py](https://github.com/superleesa/toy_dl_framework/blob/main/examples/two_layer_mlp_mnist.py) for the full code.
 ```python

 X_train, y_train, X_test, y_test = get_normalized_data()